op2-platforms/op2cad/README.md

 ## Quick Look

-The **"Open Source CAD Softwares Optimization Platform"** is fast development and content management collaborative platform for the AEC industries.
+The **"Open Source CAD Softwares Optimization Platform"** is a fast development and content management collaborative platform for the AEC industries.

 It is mainly focused around Autodesk product line-up, but may be further expended to other softwares.